 Sitting back, you are just waiting for your next catch.
 The whirring of your fishing rod thrusts you into action.
 As you begin reeling in a fish, you are distracted by a major disruption of the placid waters.

 A humpback whale majestically emerges from the water, thrusting its massive body through the air before descending into its aquatic sanctuary.
-A lasting memory has been made as you and your friends stare in awe and converse the rest of the trip about what you just saw.
+A lasting memory has been made as you and your friends stare in awe and converse about what you just saw the rest of the trip.

 When these whales break the surface, it is called breaching.
 Humpback whales jump out of the waters and pull off fascinating acrobatic displays, twisting and turning in the air before falling on their back and immersing themselves back into the water.
 In addition to putting on a show for watchers, these whales could also be communicating with other whales, according to a study conducted by researchers at the University of Queensland.
 They found that breaching was a form of long-distance communication that was normally conducted when another whale group, a pod, was within a 2.5-mile radius.